dovecot/documentation/source/configuration_manual/system_users.rst

 decide to use these, or use the :ref:`maildir <maildir_mbox_format>` format instead.

-Dovecot detects the mailbox format and location automatically if :dovecot_core:ref:`mail_location` setting isn't set, but it's still a good idea to explicitly tell Dovecot where to find the mails.
+Dovecot detects the mailbox format and location automatically if :dovecot_core:ref:`mail_driver` setting isn't set, but it's still a good idea to explicitly tell Dovecot where to find the mails.
 This ensures that Dovecot behaves correctly also when the user's mailbox doesn't exist at the moment (eg. a new user).
 If Dovecot can't figure out where the